viamrobotics/docs/docs/extend/modular-resources/create.md

 {{% alert title="Important" color="note" %}}

-You must define all functions belonging to a built-in resource type if defining a new model.
+You must define all functions belonging to a built-in resource subtype's API if defining a new model.
 Otherwise, the class won’t instantiate.

 - If you are using the Python SDK, raise an `NotImplementedError()` in the body of functions you do not want to implement or put `pass`.